 Use an ice cream scoop to scoop perfect amounts of batter into your heated skillet for the pancakes.
 I love my super cool stainless ice cream spring scooper!
 Spread your Greek Yogurt Pancakes into even rounds.
 Add a few fresh blueberries on top of each pancake.

 And there they are!
 They turn out to be a rather fluffy, full pancake.
 They are slightly tart (much like a buttermilk pancake) due to the Greek yogurt, but with added syrup drizzled on top they are pretty darn good.
-The bonus: each pancake is only 91 calories and 2 WW SmartPoints + (if you care about that sort of thing).
+The bonus: each pancake is only 91 calories and a link to the WW points is included in the recipe card too (if you care about that sort of thing).

 Here’s a banana version I did using egg whites instead of an egg.
 Same consistency.
 I really saw no difference in the overall pancake.
 If you need the protein, add an egg, and if you want to lower the calorie content- use egg whites instead!